defoebrand/Library/README.md

 # JS_Library app build with JavaScript (DOM and Objects)

-# Project Specification
+# Project Description

--   Create and store books in a Book object.
+-  A user should be able to create and store books in a Book object.
--   Displays each book on the page.
+-  The books are  displayed on the page.
--   “NEW BOOK” button that brings up a form allowing users to input the details for the new book: author, title, number of pages, whether it’s been read and anything else you might want.
+-  There is a “NEW BOOK” button that brings up a form allowing users to input the details for the new book: author, title, number of pages, whether it’s been read.
--   Button on each book’s display to remove the book from the library.
+- There should be a button on each book’s display to remove the book from the library.
--   Button on each book’s display to change its read status.
+- There should be a button on each book’s display to change its read status.
--   Used localstorage to store book data
+- localstorage was used to store book data.

 ## ![screenshot](images/screenshot.png)